ipwnosx/docs-1/content/rancher/v2.x/en/cluster-provisioning/node-requirements/_index.md

 The Docker service is enabled automatically when using [Node Drivers]({{<baseurl>}}/rancher/v2.x/en/admin-settings/drivers/#node-drivers).

 ### Windows Nodes

-_Windows worker nodes can be used as of Rancher v2.3.0_

 Nodes with Windows Server must run Docker Enterprise Edition.